nanacodez/font/README.md

 # font
-Minha fonte do VS Code.
+A fonte que uso no VS Code,
+JetBrains Mono.